projectara/greybus-spec/source/module_info.rst

 .. =========

 .. rubric:: Footnotes

-.. [#h] This is a pretty vague statement.
-Any idea how to make it
-        sharper?
-Why not have major/minor versions for this as well, so m odule vendors can handle compatibility breaks vs. bugfixes the same way we do?

-.. [#i] Given later Greybus changes (we version protocols
-        independently), does the operating system even need to interpret this value at all?
-Does it make sense to instead specify that it's for the vendor's use, and is not given special interpretation by the operating system?
-        +elder_alex@projectara.com

-.. [#j] The purpose for this version field is to version the module *as
-        a whole*.
-In my mind, yes, it's an attribute fully under control of the vendor.
-I could envision a class driver of some kind making use of this information, but to date we don't use it.
-Your questions highlight that we should clarify how we expect each of these fields are to be used.
-If they don't serve a particular purpose we should just remove them.

-.. [#k] So shouldn't we just remove this one, if we don't have a use
-        for it yet?

 .. [#p] This will be CPort 0 if possible.
 If we can't reserve it for
         our exclusive use it will be CPort 1.